 Why You Should Watch: While this Jane Austen inspired adaptation has been polarizing, it is overall a fantastic romantic period drama series.
 You can read our seven reasons it deserves a second season in our review HERE.
 And good news, season two is happening and premieres on PBS Masterpiece in March 2022.

 82. Scents and Sensibility (2010)

 HMN Synopsis: A modern take on Jane Austen where two well-to-do sisters (Ashley Williams and Marla Sokoloff) learn their family fortune has vanished, so they work together to create a new business as they both find themselves charmed by new men in their lives.

-Where to Watch: Roku, Directv, Hallmark Movies Now, Hallmark Movies Now Amazon Channel, Pure Flix, TUBI.
+Where to Watch: Peacock, IMDB, TV, Hallmark Movies Now, Hallmark Movies Now Amazon Channel, Roku, Crackle, Plex, Pure Flix, Hoopla, TUBI.
 Rent/buy on Digital and DVD.